The airport tax battle pits easy money from Congress against local taxation from voters.

 This continued increase in passenger traffic has increased airport income.
 The need to invest more in airport infrastructure to help process the ever-growing number of airline passengers needs no increase in airport taxes or fees.

-Airport taxes are not the greatest source of income.
+Federal airport taxes are not the greatest type of income — local funding is.

 The FAA’s airport revenue figures show that in 2017 PFCs provided just over 11 percent of airport revenue.
 Most urban airport income came from operating revenue, which covers just over 75 percent of costs.
 Next, bonds and grants provide another 7.5 percent.